FoolInTheWave/foolinthewave.github.io/_posts/2021-03-07-simple-cache-java.md

 }
 ```

 Looks good so far yeah?
 We have our `get`, `put`, and `remove` methods to retrieve, insert, and remove items from our cache respectively.
 But wait, what's with that `CacheableObject` class and why are we using `UUID` objects as the key to accessing items in our backing data strucuture?
-Remember that the performance of a hash table is dependent on the uniqueness of the keys that are used to identify items in the table - the Java `UUID` class provides a way to generate unique ID values fairly easily (see [UUID.randomUUID](https://devdocs.io/openjdk~8/java/util/uuid#randomUUID--)) and even provides a way to customize that ID generation if needed (see [UUID.nameUUIDFromBytes](https://devdocs.io/openjdk~8/java/util/uuid#nameUUIDFromBytes-byte:A-)).
+Remember that the performance of a hash table is dependent on the uniqueness of the keys that are used to identify items in the table; the Java `UUID` class provides a way to generate unique ID values fairly easily (see [UUID.randomUUID](https://devdocs.io/openjdk~8/java/util/uuid#randomUUID--)) and even provides a way to customize that ID generation if needed (see [UUID.nameUUIDFromBytes](https://devdocs.io/openjdk~8/java/util/uuid#nameUUIDFromBytes-byte:A-)), thus we can use these unique values as keys for items in our cache.
 The usage of the `CacheableObject` class will become more apparent later, but at a high level it provides us with an expectation of the kinds of attributes and functionality the objects stored in the cache will have.

 Now we need to think about keeping the cache clean.
 We can certainly keep every object we put in the cache forever (or until the cache is removed from memory) - but that approach would make the memory footprint of the cache larger than needed as well as reduce performance when operating on the objects stored in the cache.
 Let's add code for a scheduled task that will check each entry in the cache and remove those that haven't been used within a specified time frame - like removing expired products from a shelf at the grocery store.
 ```java